How to Help Teenagers Get More Sleep

 Be consistent with teenage sleeping habits

-If a kid’s sleep schedule shifts dramatically on the weekends—staying up most of the night and sleeping until midafternoon Saturday and Sunday—the chances of getting back to normal Sunday night are slim.
-It’s not easy for kids to resist—no one wants to be the first to leave the party—but the academic, athletic, and social demands of the week have no time for the weekend.
+If a kid’s sleep schedule shifts dramatically on the weekends — staying up most of the night and sleeping until midafternoon Saturday and Sunday — the chances of getting back to normal Sunday night are slim.
+It’s not easy for kids to resist — no one wants to be the first to leave the party — but the academic, athletic, and social demands of the week have no time for the weekend.

 Screens off an hour before bed

 Most clinicians, and everyone we talked to, emphasize the importance of turning off all electronic devices a minimum of an hour before the time young people are trying to go to sleep.
 And it’s more than just excitement.
 Electronic screens emit a glow called “blue light” at a particular frequency that sends “a signal to the brain which suppresses the production of melatonin and keeps kids from feeling tired,” says Max Van Gilder, MD, a pediatrician in practice for 40 years.
 He suggests planning ahead so that homework that needs to be done on a screen is completed by early evening and “off-screen” work is saved for later at night.
-That also means no “unwinding” by going on Facebook or YouTube.
+That also means no “unwinding” by checking social media or YouTube.

 What’s more, social media is a great place to find new sources of anxiety.
 Good luck getting to sleep if you’ve just read something socially stressful from your best frenemy.